-The Department of Health Science offers the MSEd Health Education program for the preparation of professional school health educators.
+The Department of Public Health and Health Education offers the MSEd Health Education program for the preparation of professional school health educators.
 Professional preparation for the field of health education focuses on skills for the promotion of health, and strategies for enhancing and encouraging change toward positive health behaviors.
+The program is designed to meet the needs of current NY State certified teachers (or those eligible to become certified) in areas other than health.

 The MSEd meets the academic requirements established by the New York State Department of Education for professional certification as a health teacher.